ml5js/ml5-website-v02-docsify/docs/reference/image-classifier-tm.md

 }
 ```

-Fetch the webcam video, resize it to fit the canvas, and hide it from the display.
+Access the webcam video, resize it to fit the canvas, and hide it from the display.

 ```javascript
   // Create the video and hide it